 It is this combination of personal touch and guidance with smart practice that makes Testive unique among ACT prep companies.
 But it is not just Testive’s program structure that makes them unique, their course option and pricing structure is also different from others, as discussed more fully below.

 Testive offers students three different prep packages from which to choose.
-But unlike traditional prep companies that charge a hefty, one-time fee for a set course, Testive uses a subscription-based model for their prep (noting the one exception for their bootcamp).
+But unlike traditional prep companies that charge a hefty, one-time fee for a set course, Testive uses a subscription-based model for their prep.

 The bottom line with Testive is that their program is unique and offers serious personalized attention, but it is very, very pricey.

 Course options and pricing current as of date of publication.